filippovarini/sharktrack/readme.md

 12. About how many images do you have that you've already annotated, from roughly the same environments?
 What annotations?

 ## Next Stpes
+Run the model on your BRUVS by following [this guide](./sharktrack-user-guide.md)